-Learn the bitwise operators that let you manipulate data at the binary level.
+Bitwise operators let you manipulate data directly at the bit level.

 Managing on/off flags